Marc Antony and Pussyfoot

 Marc Antony and Pussyfoot are animated characters in four Warner Bros.
 Looney Tunes and Merrie Melodies shorts.
 Three cartoons focus on the dog and kitten pair: Feed the Kitty (1952), Kiss Me Cat (1953) and Cat Feud (1958).
 They also appear in one Claude Cat cartoon, Feline Frame-Up (1954).

 Description

 Marc Antony is a burly bulldog that is usually brown with a tan belly and black ears, though his coloration varies in some shorts.
 He bears a close resemblance to Hector the Bulldog, but with thinner back legs and minus the outer fangs.
 Pussyfoot/Cleo, in contrast, is a petite and extremely cute, blue-eyed black-and-white tuxedo cat to whom Marc Antony is utterly devoted with motherly passion.
 The characters seem to be named as an allusion to Mark Antony and Cleopatra, who were lovers detailed in Plutarch's Parallel Lives.
 Chuck Jones, the creator, has discussed the efforts to maximize the kitten's sheer adorableness.
-All head and eyes, she is black with a white face and belly and a white tip on her fluffy tail.
+All head and eyes, the kitten is black, with white fur on the face, belly, and tip of the tail.